KirstenBirchHaakansson/recoding/README.md

 # recoding
-Recodes variables for RDB and other formats
+Recodes commercial fishery statics variables for RDB and other formats